Banks’ Belt-tightening, Exchange Rate Impacts on House Constructions

 Future constructions to be more costly

-The effects of the exchange rates on price of materials are also deeply felt by the construction companies, who are currently building the sky scrapers in and around Colombo.
-With the combination of increasing land prices and cost of construction, any future developments will inevitably be priced higher than currently, making the current apartment prices unable to be matched in future.
+The effects of the exchange rates on the price of materials are also deeply felt by the construction companies, who are currently building the skyscrapers in and around Colombo.
+With the combination of increasing land prices and cost of construction, any future developments will inevitably be priced higher than currently, making the current apartment prices unable to be matched in the future.

 What does this mean for the buyers and house builders?
 Property buyers, especially those buying in the condominium sector will be looking at higher prices to come as developers will not be able to pass any price discounts due to very thin margins caused by the increase in construction costs.
 It is therefore hard to expect property prices to be significantly lower than what it is now and therefore it would be a wise bet to buy properties now before developers start passing the increase in construction costs to buyers in terms of price increases.